mokdevel/DarcMods/DarcMissions/README.md

                               |------------------------------| missionActiveTime
                                                         |------------------------------...
     |O----o----o----o----o----|O------o------o-----o----|O---o---o---o---o---|O----o---...
-     ^                    ^
+     ^                         ^                         ^
-     mission is spawned   mission is spawned
+     mission is spawned        mission is spawned        mission is spawned
      |----| missionCycleTime : Each mission has a cycle time it's running.
 It may differ between mission types
     |------------| missionFrameCycleTime : The cycle time to manage mission spawning, deletion etc...
     |-------------------------| missionDelayBetweeen : Time between mission spawns